 Do you want to know how to defy your years with the help of my best anti-aging, pro-health and wellness techniques?
-Please check out my new book, The New Rules of Aging Well: A Simple Program for Immune Resilience, Strength, and Vitality – available October 27!
+Check out my book, The New Rules of Aging Well: A Simple Program for Immune Resilience, Strength, and Vitality!

 Aging – if you’re alive, you’re doing it.
 Considering the alternative, aging is a gift to be grateful for – and it’s up to you to age as well as you possibly can, even if you haven’t always treated your body like a temple.
 The good news is that many studies show that it’s never too late to launch new habits and start enjoying the health benefits.
 So, paying close attention to basic-but-essentials like how much you move, relax, sleep, and what you eat, it all can have a profound impact on your lifespan and healthspan (aka, how much healthy life you pack into your years).

 Though there’s no shortage of hacks you can use to age in a healthier way, if I had to call out just one anti-aging secret, I’d have to start with your diet – not only what you eat, but how and when.
 The way you nurture your body and mind with food has an enormous impact on how long you live and how vibrantly you live out those years.
 But pushing beyond the all-purpose “eat-your-greens” whole foods approach, there are specific dietary adjustments you can make that will begin to return visible and “feel-able” positive effects virtually overnight.